-Faculty Health & Wellbeing Elective Head of Department Mrs Anne Collingwood Senior Subjects Certificate II in Hospitality Core Skills Nutrition, Textile skills, Literacy
+Faculty Art, Design & Technology Elective

+Head of Department Mrs Anne Collingwood

+Senior Subjects Certificate II in Hospitality

+Core Skills Textile Technology

-Home Economics supports students to make decisions of practical concerns to individuals, families and communities in the local and global context.
-Home Economics give students opportunities to develop attitudes and behaviour regarding healthy living and the need to develop the confidence to make ethical and sustainable decisions.
+Textiles supports students to make decisions of practical concerns to individuals, families and communities in the local and global context.
+Textiles give students opportunities to develop attitudes and behaviour regarding healthy living and the need to develop the confidence to make ethical and sustainable decisions.

-Students will develop the knowledge, understanding and skills to make healthy choices about food and nutrition.
-They will also develop understandings of contemporary technology-related food issues such as 'convenience' foods, highly processed foods, food packaging and food transport.
 They will progressively develop knowledge and understanding of the characteristics and properties of a range of materials through producing designed solutions for the home environment or fashion.
 Students will also investigate increasing concerns related to sustainability.